Contact Centre

 Which Australian companies are outsourcing their contact centre services?

 Most large organisations outsource at least some contact centre activity while maintaining the rest in-house.
 This may be referred to as a hybrid, or champion-challenger, operating model.
-Here is a list of 20 Australian companies that outsource at least part of their contact centre (in alphabetical order):
+Here’s a list of 20 Australian brands that outsource at least part of their contact centre in 2025 (in alphabetical order):

 – Energy Australia (1.6 million customers)